 Mission: The Natural Resources Council of Maine is a nonprofit membership organization protecting, restoring, and conserving Maine’s environment, now and for future generations.
-For more than 50 years, the Natural Resources Council of Maine has been protecting the places and way of life that make Maine so special.
-We work to—
+For more than 60 years, the Natural Resources Council of Maine has been protecting the places and way of life that make Maine so special.
+We work statewide to—

-NRCM harnesses the power of the law, science, and the voices of more than 20,000 supporters statewide and beyond.
+NRCM harnesses the power of the law, science, and the voices of more than 30,000 supporters statewide and beyond.
 Join us today.
 NRCM is a 501(c)(3) organization.

-Some of those successes include: the removal Edwards Dam on the Kennebec River in Augusta on July 1, 1999 (pictured above); restoration of Maine's largest river, the Penobscot; a law banning billboards on roadsides; and passage of Maine's most successful recycling program, the Maine Bottle Bill, and the list goes on.
+Some of those successes include: the removal Edwards Dam on the Kennebec River in Augusta on July 1, 1999 (pictured above); restoration of Maine's largest river, the Penobscot; a law banning billboards on roadsides; passage of Maine's most successful recycling program, the Maine Bottle Bill, and the list goes on.
 Learn more about NRCM's success stories.